an interview with Zakiya Harris

 Jennifer: Let’s talk about your “Why”.
 What do you think you empower people to do or to be?

 Zakiya: My work is about empowering people to be their highest self; to tap into their purpose.
 I believe all of our purposes are connected to making the world a better place.
-So, when we are collectively able to empower more people to tap into who they are, then you empower the world.
+So, when we empower people to tap into who they are, we empower the world.
 We all have these problems that we’re facing not just individually, but as a people.
 How do we solve these things?
 If your ‘why’ doesn’t scare the hell out of you then that’s not the ‘why’.
 Sometimes I say our ‘why’ even haunts us.
 It comes to us in our daydreams and nightdreams.
 Money stops mattering.
 It’s going to tap you on the side of your shoulder and say, ‘I’m still here, I’m not going anywhere, so are we going to do this work?’

 Jennifer: How have you had to change yourself, and by extension how you work with others, in order to create breakthroughs?

 Zakiya: Wow.
 I guess in some ways the universe is always giving us the lessons we need for our own growth.
 Some of us learn, some of us repeat, and at times, a little bit of both.
 It’s all part of the journey.
 Personally, it’s been about heeding the lesson.
 When I was wrapped up in my marriage and I knew I wasn’t happy, the lesson was: do you have the courage to speak the truth?
 I had to learn that lesson.
 I had to learn that I can earn a lot of money but if I don’t love what I’m doing, I’m not going to be fulfilled.